 - Waple 1999 finds "little evidence to suggest that changes in irradiance are having a large impact on the current warming trend."

 - Frolich 1998 concludes "solar radiative output trends contributed little of the 0.2°C increase in the global mean surface temperature in the past decade."

-Last updated on 17 December 2012 by John Cook.
+Last updated on 22 February 2014 by LarryM.
 View Archives